opensource-observer/oso/docs/docs/intro.md

 ---
+title: Overview
 sidebar_position: 1
 ---

-# About

 Open Source Observer is an open source public good.

-**Our goal is to help internet economies measure the impact of open source software contributions to the growth and adoption of their platform.**
+Our goal is to help internet economies measure the impact of open source software contributions to the growth and adoption of their platform.

 ### Why does this matter?